-Hot 8 is a budget device that carries a relatively old Mediatek chipset 6762v or Helio P22 — a more generic name for it, that was launched back in 2018.
+Hot 8 is a budget device that carries a relatively old Mediatek chipset Helio P22 that was launched back in 2018.
 It is the same processor that we are spotting in Samsung A10s, Realme C2, Vivo Y12, and all of them belong to the budget category.
-There is a PowerVR GE8320 GPU integrated for handling graphics in support of a 4GB RAM.
+There is a PowerVR GE8320 GPU integrated for handling graphics with the help of 4GB RAM.

-Inside, Hot 8 is coming with XOS 5.0, Infinix’s own skin on top of Android 9.0.
+Infinix Hot 8 comes with XOS 5.0, Infinix’s skin on top of Android 9.0.
 We have a prior experience of XOS that pre-packs a lot of apps mainly to keep the phone in order.
 Some of them are useful, but others are real bloatware.
-Since Infinix primarily relies on the lower price bracket that usually means low power hardware, it needs a somewhat aggressive approach for managing the memory and processor.
-It prefers to give you a lot of choices for putting additional limitations so that no app consumes more than the desired resources.
+Since Infinix primarily relies on the lower price bracket that usually means low-power hardware, it needs a somewhat aggressive approach for managing the memory and processor.
+It prefers to give you a lot of choices for putting additional limitations so that no app consumes extra resources.
 It could be a good approach for keeping low-level chipsets running smoothly, but you might lose auto-synchronization for a lot of apps.
-More on the OS in the later part.
-Let’s just check how it performs during our multitasking and gaming test.
+Let’s check how it performs during our multitasking and gaming test.

 Being an entry-level phone, we shouldn’t demand high-end performance; nevertheless, it can play some heavy games smoothly if played with low graphics settings.
 Light multitasking does not put a toll on the processor, and it keeps things running without a problem.
 Games like Subway Surf, Real Racing 3 can run smoothly.
-PUBG can’t go beyond medium frame rate, and you can only choose between smooth and balance graphics; however, it stutters on choosing ‘colorful’ style, os it is recommended to use it on the lower settings.
+PUBG can’t go beyond medium frame rate, and you can only choose between smooth and balanced graphics; however, it stutters on choosing a ‘colorful’ style; however, it is recommended to use it on the lower settings.
 I was happy to see that Call of Duty, Asphalt Nitro, and Deer Hunter are playable, but that doesn’t mean everything is buttery smooth.
 I experienced an intermittent frame dip.
-I would suggest using a pretty helpful game mode.
-Don’t try to tap the ‘cleaner’ app in the middle of any process; it is designed to either kill or restart the apps and recover the memory.
+I would suggest using the game mode and Don’t try to tap the ‘cleaner’ app in the middle of any process; it is designed to either kill or restart the apps and recover the memory.

-Holding the phone for games or movies in a natural order blocks the speaker that muffles the sound unless you change the mind to put in the earphone.
-Otherwise, the sound level is very adequate for a small room, but like the Realme 5 Pro, it also lacks in the bass.
+Holding the phone for games or movies in a natural order blocks the speaker that muffles the sound unless you use the earphone.
+However, the sound level is adequate for a small room, but like the Realme 5 Pro, it also lacks bass.

 Infinix Hot 8 carries the latest tradition of biometrics through fingerprint scanning and face unlock.
 Both of the mechanisms are snappier, although the pattern and PIN code are still reliable.

 XOS is way different in many ways than other OS layers that we are accustomed to.
 It is a complicated piece of software with several options spread across multiple locations where they don’t belong in a natural order.
-For example, app lock is usually found in security settings on EMUI, ColorOS, or Funtouch, but Infinix has put it in the Phone Master with the only option of pattern lock, which is no way a user-friendly approach.
+For example, app lock is usually found in security settings on EMUI, ColorOS, or Funtouch, but Infinix has put it inside Phone Master, which is no way a user-friendly approach.

-‘Freezer’ is available in all Infinix and Tecno phones for hibernating the third party apps where it doesn’t let them misuse a bit of memory does not remove them, but keep them installed without a burden on resources.
-Adding apps here will normally hide them from the home screen, but they remain available in Freezer for as long as you want.
+‘Freezer’ is available in all Infinix and Tecno phones for hibernating the third party apps where it doesn’t let them misuse a bit of memory, it does not remove them either but keep them installed without a burden on resources.
+Adding apps here will usually hide them from the home screen, but they remain available in Freezer for as long as you want.

-I think there is a lot of room for Infinix to improve the OS by simply rearranging the menus and make it a little less complicated.
+I think there is a lot of room for Infinix to improve the OS by simply rearranging the menus and making it a little less complicated.

-Although it claims to have AI support, Infinix Hot 8 camera is not among the best scene recognizer through its AI that, most of the time, wrongly detects the scene; however, the photos it takes are very acceptable.
-The exposure level is high in selfies and portraits that can be controlled with an HDR tool.
-The bokeh feature performs reasonably accurate and maintains a visible balance between the object and blurred background, but sometimes you come across photos with an inaccurate mapping of the object.
+Although it claims to have AI support, Infinix Hot 8 camera is not among the best scene recognizers.
+Most of the time, it wrongly detects the scene; however, the photos it takes are very acceptable.
+Selfies and portraits are usually overexposed, but HDR can help to some extent.
+The bokeh feature performs reasonably accurately and maintains a visible balance between the object and blurred background, but sometimes you come across photos with an inaccurate mapping of the object.
 Have a look at the sample photos we took with Infinix Hot 8.